Get Started - GUI

 Note

-• If you have the message Error opening database, please refer to the note in Step 1.
+• If you get the message Error opening database, please refer to the note in Step 1.

 • The process is supposed to be quick (<5 sec.).
-In case of out of time, try to restart NoiseModelling (see Step 2).
+In case of a timeout, try restarting NoiseModelling (see Step 2).

 • Orange blocks are mandatory